Looking for Rewards?*

 Premium bonds

-Premium bonds allow you to invest your money in a monthly scheme.
-Each £1 bond is treated as an entry, almost like a raffle ticket, with monthly prizes and jackpots won each month.
-Prizes start from £25, but reach all the way up to £1 million.
-You must invest a minimum of £25 to be eligible, and can invest a maximum of £50,000 per person.
-Earning money through premium bonds is purely through chance, there’s no level of interest, so you’re not guaranteed a return.
+You must invest a minimum of £25 to be eligible, and you can invest a maximum of £50,000 per person.
+Earning money through premium bonds is purely through chance; there’s no level of interest, so you’re not guaranteed a return.
+But anything you do win is tax free.

 Peer-to-peer lending

-Innovative Finance ISA
+Innovative Finance ISAs

 Can I transfer from one cash ISA to another?

-To do this, you’ll need to get in touch with your ISA provider and fill out an ISA transfer form.
-Make sure you do this, as just withdrawing the money from one account and opening another isn't the same and you’ll face the various limits and charges for doing so.
 A like-for-like transfer should take no more than 15 working days.
 If you’re transferring to a different type of ISA, you can expect it to take up to one month.

-How to find the best cash ISA rate?
+How to find the best cash ISA rate

 How do I open an ISA?

-As of July 2023, Compare the Market had an average rating of 4.8 out of 5 from 31,285 people who left a review on Trustpilot.
+As of January 2nd 2025, Compare the Market had an average rating of 4.8 out of 5 from 64,551 people who left a review on Trustpilot.
 The score 4.8 corresponds to the Star Label ‘Excellent’.
 Find out more

 Frequently asked questions